 Critique of the name

-Two meetings of the International Health Regulation Emergency Committee (IHR Emergency Committee) were held – one in June and one in July – to determine whether WHO should declare monkeypox a public health emergency of international concern (PHEIC).
+Two meetings of the International Health Regulation Emergency Committee (IHR Emergency Committee) were held – one in June and one in July – to determine whether WHO should declare mpox a public health emergency of international concern (PHEIC).
 In June, the IHR Emergency Committee felt there was not enough evidence to make such a declaration and in July, the committee could not reach a consensus.
-As a result, Dr. Tedros Adhanom Ghebreyesus, Director-General of the WHO, made the decision to break the deadlock and declared monkeypox as a PHEIC.
-This has been done for several diseases, the most recent in January 2020 for COVID-19.
+As a result, Dr. Tedros Adhanom Ghebreyesus, Director-General of the WHO, made the decision to break the deadlock and declared mpox as a PHEIC.
+This has also been done for several diseases, the most recent in January 2020 for COVID-19.

 CNBC states, “The rare designation means the WHO now views the outbreak as a significant enough threat to global health that a coordinated international response is needed to prevent the virus from spreading further and potentially escalating into a pandemic.
 Although the declaration does not impose requirements on national governments, it serves as an urgent call for action.
 The WHO can only issue guidance and recommendations to its member states, not mandates.
 Member states are required to report events that pose a threat to global health.